 Student assistants have not obtained an academic degree yet.
 When they have, they are known as → research assistants.

 All enrolled students receive a student identity card.
 At HHU, this is known as the → HHU Card.
 This chip card contains your personal information, along with the name of the university you’re enrolled at and your → student ID number.
 You can use this card to obtain discounts, for example at zoos, museums and cinemas as well as for train tickets and magazine subscriptions.
 You’ll need to apply for an → international student ID card (ISIC) if you plan to spend time abroad.

 → Educational loan

-This portal serves numerous functions, including to register and deregister for → examinations, activate your → HHU Card, view examination results and download → certificates of enrolment and BAföG certificates.
+This portal serves numerous functions, including registering and de-registering for → examinations, activating your → HHU Card, viewing examination results and downloading → certificates of enrolment and BAföG certificates.
 You’ll need your → university identifier to register.
 Access the student portal

 Student Services Centre (SSC)